Runs, Squares, Palindromes, and Unbordered Factors of a Family of Binary Pattern Sequences with the All-One Pattern: Introduction and Main Results

-\item[(b)] Moreover, this DFA is minimal. \item[(c)-(e)] For the remainder of the theorem statement we need to first define sequences and recall a result.
-For $m \ge 1,$ define index sequences $ (K'_i)_{n \ge 0, i \ge 0}$ by
+\item[(b)] Moreover, this DFAO is minimal. \item[(c)-(e)] For the remainder of the theorem statement, we need to first define sequences and recall a result.
+For $m \ge 3,$ define index sequences $ (K'_i)_{0 \le i \le 2m-1}$ by

-The $(s_m[K'_i])_{i \in \{0,\dotsc,2m-1\}}$ are part of the 2-kernel of $s_m.$ By a theorem of \cite{Eilenberg}, for any $m,$ if $s_m$ is automatic, the distinct equivalence classes of the 2-kernel are finite and form a DFA accepting $s_m$ whose transition function is given by \eqref{equ:deltaK}.
+The $(s_m[K'_i])_{i \in \{0,\dotsc,2m-1\}}$ are part of the 2-kernel of $s_m.$ By a theorem of \cite{Eilenberg}, for any $m,$ if $s_m$ is automatic, the distinct elements of the 2-kernel are finite and form a DFAO accepting $s_m$ whose transition function is given by \eqref{equ:deltaK}.